 Organizational behavior and corporate culture are often driven by the leaders of the organization.
 And every leader has a particular style of leadership.
-While there are as many as 10 different leadership styles, this article will focus on 6 styles of leadership based on an individual’s emotional intelligence; derived from research by Daniel Goleman.
-The six leadership styles are:
+While there are as many as 10 different styles, this article will focus on the 6 primary leadership styles based on an individual’s emotional intelligence; derived from research by Daniel Goleman.
+The six styles are:

 5) Pacesetting, and

 Bear in mind that an effective leader never relies on one particular style to guide the organization or group.
 A smart leader will be aware of the situation, the dynamic that exists among people, and approach it with the appropriate style to ensure optimal results.
 From an educational perspective, leadership development has proven so effective for organizations that many MBA and MPA programs are designing coursework with a leadership focus.